Apostolis-Del/TrackTruck-IT/README.md

 # Information Technology
-A Java app for Truck Logistics named TrackTruck.
+A Java/JavaFX app for Truck Logistics named TrackTruck.

 TrackTruck is an app focusing on professionals in the logistics industry.This is accomplished through posts.
 This app's main goal is creating a network in order to minimize the chance for a driver to start a route without freight.